luukfroling/Broekzakdemos-repobased/content/Light.md

 ## Straight line propagation of light
 The nicest start of lessons on optics is in a totally dark room with at most a candlelight.
 But a bare classroom is unlikely to have the necessary thick black curtains.
 Well, improvise with a candle, *let there be light!* I strongly suggest you go through some very basics that rarely make it into an optics lesson and try to assess some preconceptions of your students.
 Why not use some multiple-choice questions like the following (Osborne, 1983; Berg & Sundaru, 1989), to be answered individually.
 Figure 1 shows a candle burning in day light, The light of the candle:
-A. stays on the candle,
+- stays on the candle,
-B. comes out halfway towards you,
+- comes out halfway towards you,
-C. moves away from the candle until obstructed.
+- moves away from the candle until obstructed.

 Then the same question but now the candle it is nighttime.
 Then follows a plenary discussion on how far light can go.
 If somebody with a telescope is 1 km away, can he see the candle?
 Does that mean that the light of the candle reaches the telescope, or is the light on the candle and the telescope looks at it?

-1\.
-Consider figure 1.
+1. Consider figure 1.
 A candle is burning during the day.
 The light from the candle:

-A.  stays on the candle.
+-   stays on the candle.

-B.  Comes out about halfway towards you
+-   comes out about halfway towards you

-C.  Comes out as far as you but no farther
+-   comes out as far as you but no farther

-D.  Comes out until it hits something.
+-   comes out until it hits something.

-2\.
-Now (Figure 2) there is a brown out during the evening and you are using a candle.
+2. Now (Figure 2) there is a brown out during the evening and you are using a candle.
 The light from the candle:

-A.  stays on the candle.
+-   stays on the candle.

-B.  Comes out about halfway towards you
+-   comes out about halfway towards you

-C.  Comes out as far as you but no farther
+-   comes out as far as you but no farther

-D.  Comes out until it hits something.
+-   comes out until it hits something.

-3\.
-The light bulb of figure 3 is on during the day.
+3. The light bulb of figure 3 is on during the day.
 The light from the light bulb:

-A.  stays on the bulb.
+-   stays on the bulb.

-B.  Comes out about halfway towards you
+-   comes out about halfway towards you

-C.  Comes out as far as you but no farther
+-   comes out as far as you but no farther

-D.  Comes out until it hits something.
+-   comes out until it hits something.

-4\.
-Now it is evening.
+4. Now it is evening.
 The light from the light bulb:

-A.  stays on the bulb.
+-   stays on the bulb.

-B.  Comes out about halfway towards you
+-   comes out about halfway towards you

-C.  Comes out as far as you but no farther
+-   comes out as far as you but no farther

-D.  Comes out until it hits something.
+-   comes out until it hits something.

 ## White light and colors
 Let students use transparent ballpoint pens or other transparent glass or plastic objects to produce a spectrum.
 Does anybody have a pocketknife with a lens?
 Then recombine the colors into white.
 With an OHP in the room there would be many more possibilities.